Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 Method 2: Uninstalling your 3rd party AV or whitelisting the connection

-A lot of users have pointed out that 3rd party security suits should be checked to confirm that they’re not interfering with the SMTP connections.
-McAfee, BitDefender, and Avast are confirmed to blocked certain ports used by localhost connections.
-With certain ports, this is standard behavior in order to prevent mas mail attacks.
+A lot of users have pointed out that 3rd party security suites should be checked to confirm they’re not interfering with SMTP connections.
+McAfee, BitDefender, and Avast are confirmed to block certain ports used by localhost connections.
+With certain ports, this is standard behavior to prevent mass mail attacks.

 You can typically resolve this issue by whitelisting the connection that is being blocked from your AV settings.
-Keep in mind that the steps of establishing a whitelist rule will be different depending on your security solution client.
+Keep in mind that the steps to establish a whitelist rule will differ depending on your security solution client.

 If you’re having trouble identifying the connection that is being blocked, you can temporarily uninstall your 3rd party antivirus and see if the issue is resolved.